mrkaleArduinoLib/gbj_appbucket/README.md

 * If the offset is greater then _Rainfall detection period_, a pending rainfall is considered as finished.
 * During the pending rainfall observing the offset is usefull for expecting the rainfall finish detection.
 * In time without pending rainfall the offset is the time since recent bucket tip.
 In this case the offset determines real time since recent rain.
+* Right after the microcontroller start (boot, restart) the rain offset means up-time of the microcontroller until the first bucket tip.
 * The offset is reset to zero just at every bucket tip.
 * Despite the offset being 32-bit value, in fact it is calculated from internal timestamp in milliseconds.
-So that the maximal real rain offset can be only (2^32 - 1) / 1000 seconds, i.e., 4,294,967.295 seconds, which is 49 days, 17 hours, and 2.79 minutes, but only when no bucket tip has been detected since recent microcontroller boot.
-After that period since start of the microcontroller without rain the timestamp overflows and offset gets wrong number (unsigned representation of a negative number), because the offset is difference between current timestamp and timestamp of the recent tip.
+So that the maximal real rain offset or microcontroller up-time can be only _(2^32 - 1) / 1000 seconds, i.e., 4,294,967.295 seconds, which is 49 days, 17 hours, and 2.79 minutes_.
+After that period the timestamp overflows and offset gets wrong number (unsigned representation of a negative number), because the offset is difference between current timestamp and timestamp of the recent tip.

 #### Syntax
     unsigned long getOffset()